 There’re so many easy beginner wood carving projects that it can be difficult to find a palace to begin.
 Whatever you choose, you would need a bit of patience to get to a sufficient level.

-Once you master these easy whittling projects, you can embark on something more ambitious, like a handmade wooden wedding gift for a special couple.
+Once you master these easy whittling projects, you can embark on something more ambitious, like a handmade woodworking wedding gift.

 Want to get your kids busy during the holidays?
-Here are some of the easy wood projects for kids to try.
+Here are some of the fun wood projects for kids to try.